Curling at the 2010 Winter Olympics: Qualification

 Performances at the 2007, 2008 and 2009 World Curling Championships decided which countries were able to send curling teams to the 2010 Olympics.
-Points were distributed in the following manner, with the top 9 teams (excluding - Canada) qualifying for the Olympics.
+Points were distributed in the following manner, with the top 9 teams (excluding hosts Canada) qualifying for the Olympics.

 In case of a tie during the 2007 World championships, the points were split (for example, if two teams tied for tenth place, they would receive 2.5 points).
 For the 2008 and 2009 championships, such ties were broken according to head-to-head matchups, and if necessary, by the draw shot challenge.
 Canada, as the host nation, qualified automatically.
 Scotland's points counted as Great Britain (Scotland does not compete at the Olympic level separately).